-During the trip, the employee should ask for receipts for lodging, meals (required if \$25 or more), parking, toll road, workshop registration fees, etc. Lodging receipts must be itemized, showing name, single room rate, number of people in the room, arrival and departure dates, and listing a zero balance.
+During the trip, the employee should ask for receipts for lodging, meals (required for any meal costing \$25 or more), parking, toll road, workshop registration fees, etc. Lodging receipts must be itemized, showing name, single room rate, number of people in the room, arrival and departure dates, and listing a zero balance.
 Registration receipts should show the actual amount paid and the number of meals included in the fee.
-Continental breakfasts and snacks are not considered meals.